waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### 1. Unsolved Puzzles & Mysteries
 - **Route 24 Cave:** Remains blocked after becoming Champion.
 My pathfinding tool confirms the northern landmass is isolated from the south.
-- **The Missing Kabuto:** The scientist in the Cinnabar Lab Fossil Room went through the dialogue of reviving the DOME FOSSIL into a KABUTO and giving it to me.
-However, the Pokémon never appeared in my party or PC.
-The game state confirms it is not present.
-This could be a bug or an unresolved part of a quest.

 ## C. Opponent Information